This post may contain affiliate links. Read my disclosure policy.

 Bacon cheeseburger dip is a hot, cheesy appetizer recipe to serve at your big game party.
 Add even more deliciousness to this game day snack and combine it with the classic seven-layer dip, only instead of Mexican ingredients, it has all of your favorite burger toppings.
 The crowd will be cheering for the food instead of their favorite team when you make this Seven-Layer Bacon Cheeseburger Dip.

 Disclaimer: This recipe was developed through a sponsored partnership with Cabot Creamery Co-operative.
 As always, all opinions are my own.
 Originally published on Jan 24, 2018.
 Updated on Jan 13, 2020.

 My boys were totally digging into this recipe.
 On a random Tuesday.
 For dinner.
 I was pretty much winning the Mom MVP Award that night.
-I mean, the biggest football game of the year was still a couple weeks away.
+I mean, the biggest football game of the year was still a couple of weeks away.
 Yet we were devouring a hot cheesy dip for dinner?

 OK, really I was just doing everything in my power to maintain my Mom MVP status that week.
 A mini-marathon of our favorite sitcom to watch together, ice cream for dessert, a trip to the movies, homemade pizza for dinner, mommy-son date night where I actually let them order chicken fingers, several hours of video games.
 Yes, that and more all happened within the span of a few days.

 My husband was on the other side of the country for nine days.
 It was cold.
 And there was a school holiday and a snow day.
 If the fun of eating cheesy hamburger dip helps me maintain my sanity for a little while, then I’m calling an audible.
 We are going to break from our usual game plan and having cheesy appetizers for dinner.